diegohermosagarcia/SigmaOutsiderCapture/README.md

 # Why I made the script

-I made this script because I wanted more privacy by knowing if someone tries to enter my PC.
-When I searched for these kinds of programs, I found that I needed a subscription for most of them, and since I couldn't see the source code, I couldn't trust where my photos were being saved.
+I made this script because I wanted more privacy knowing if someone tries to enter my PC but, when I searched for these kinds of programs, I found that I needed a payed subscription for most of them, and as I couldn't see the source code, I couldn't trust where my photos were saved.